Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+2.0.0 - Added ability to get missing suite information from VMware's website

 1.7.0 - Fixed an intialization problem.
 Required --reset|-r to initialize

 1.6.9 - Fixed issue where download was not happening for All when